 Passive candidates

-Why are passive candidates so desirable?
+Why are passive candidates so sought after?

-#1 Smarter Candidate Sourcing
+#1 Smarter candidate sourcing

 2# Skills, skills and more skills